siddharthshah3030/CollegeGenius/README.md

 use used_ID : hello@gmail.com , password: siddharth
 #### All Education at One Place
   - All Doubts and solutions
-  - All notes, previous years, shedule, topics and events
+  - All notes, previous years, schedule, topics, and events
   - CPI enhancement tool and college map of NITRR
   - Quiz to test yourself
   - everything sorted by topics, users, date, sem, branch, keywords with google custom search